mitranim/stylific/roadmap.md

 ### Lib

+Consider:
-Consider including :link colours into the overall mix; they need automatic adjustment too.
+* including :link colours into the overall mix; they need automatic adjustment too
+* changing -05 suffixes into -half
+* removing all default padding
+* ways of making space-out recursive

 Review the grid item active styles.
 Consider making them respond to colour classes in an inverse way.
 This might also be useful for other components.

 Adapt icons to the colour system; include 'fill' into the colour mixes for SVG icons.

+Reduce the (currently exceedingly high) specificity of activated selectors in colour mixes.

 ## Components